dinshaw/dinshaw.github.io/full-outline.md

 # [] Angry Monster
 * You are totally right

-# [] Fuck Culture
+# [] Forget Culture
-* Give me tools
+# [] Give me tools

-# [] - Tools
-* Tools I can use
+* Tools I can use, please...

 # [] G'Tool
 whoops...

-# [] Computer
+# [] Computer - Common tools
-* And more specifically, give me _Common_ tools
 * 'Common', because if we are all using the same tools we will get better at them quicker,
 * Because a common toolset fosters the collaboration and cooperation that will lead to the trust and respect we need to start tearing down the wall

 # [] TEAR DOWN THE WALL
-* I'm gonna talk about some specific tools to check out in a minute, but one example of common tooling is that developers and operations, and really the whole organization, should be using the same version control system.
+* I'm gonna talk about some specific tools, but one example of common tooling is that developers and operations, and really the whole organization, should be using the same version control system.
 * If something happens in the middle of the night, and everyone knows where to look, has access, and knows how to use the tools to say: do a version bump, then one less person gets woken up, one less person is grumpy the next morning, and everyone wins.
-* Not just refactoring legacy code anymore, we are refactoring legacy organizations and the way we work.
+* In the same way we refactor legacy code, we now need to refactor  our legacy organizations and the way we work.
 * When we refactor code, we succeed when it is easy to change the code without breaking anything.
 This is important because our job, as a developer, if you had to sum it up, is introducing change.
 * We need systems that are capable and comfortable existing in a constant state of change.
 * This is so far from where a lot of organizations are today, that in the Why We Need DevOps Now talk, Gene Kim says refers to this  as